Step 3 - Chart of Accounts

 Next Steps

 Congratulations on setting up and organising your Chart of Accounts!
-Any decisions you made in your Chart of Accounts in Fathom can be changed later on, if needed.
+Any decisions you made in your Chart of Accounts in Fathom can be changed later on if needed.
 Continue the 'Getting Started Workflow' and finish setting up your company for analysis, reporting, and forecasting by choosing from one of the next steps below:

 What you want to do:

-Next step in setup process:
+Next step in the setup process:

 Happy with your Chart of Accounts organisation and ready to set up KPIs?